fcayci/stm32f1-bare-metal/README.md

 * clock - An example to bump the clock speed to 72 Mhz
 * ext_int - An external interrupt example to toggle LEDs using button presses.
 Uses EXTI0 and EXTI1 modules.
 * timer - A timer example to toggle LEDs in 1 second intervals.
 Uses Timer3 module.
+* timer_int - A timer example to toggle LEDs in 1 second intervals.
+Uses Timer3 module and interrupt.
+* pwm - A PWM example to fade PE14.
+Uses Timer1 module and interrupt.